henninghall/react-native-date-picker/npmREADME.md

   </tr>
   </table>

-## Stand-alone
+## Inlined

-The second option is to use the picker stand-alone.
-Inlined in a view or a custom made modal.
+The second option is to use the inlined picker.
+For instance in a view or a custom made modal.

 <table>
    <tr>